 Eight of the best festivals and celebrations in Peru

+If you’re volunteering in Latin America, seeing one of these events is an essential experience.
+After experiencing the festivities, you’ll be glad you selected Peru as your travel destination.
 Here are eight festivals and holidays in Peru to add to your Peru bucket list.

 1) Semana Santa

-Semana Santa, which translates as Holy Week, is Peru’s Easter extravaganza.
+Semana Santa, which translates as “Holy Week”, is Peru’s Easter extravaganza.
 Jubilant celebrations are held in the week leading up to Easter Sunday.
-The “fiesta” takes place all over the country, but Cusco and Ayacucho are famed for their particularly elaborate events.
+The fiesta takes place all over the country, but Cusco and Ayacucho are famed for their particularly elaborate events.

 The festival combines elements of Catholic religious rites with customs unique to the Andes.
-Colourful processions, folk dancing displays, traditional feasts, local music concerts, and constant street events will keep you busy all week.
+Colourful processions, folk dancing displays, traditional feasts, local music concerts, and near-constant street events will keep you busy all week.

-It’s celebrated widely in Latin America and Peru is no exception.
+Celebrated widely in Latin America, Peru is no exception.
 The party is countrywide, butCusco is central to the action.
-Carnaval festivities here are unique, as Andean and Catholic traditions have been tied together.
+Carnaval festivities see Andean and Catholic traditions being tied together.

 3) Inti Raymi

 Inti Raymi is the most important date in Cusco’s events calendar.
 For more than 500 years, the festival has marked the celebration of Inti Raymi (the Sun King) and Pachamama (the Earth Mother).

 Taking place on June 24, it also celebrates the winter solstice – the shortest day of the year.
 When the Incas ruled, nobles and priests of the empire would gather in Cusco, along with thousands of people from the wider Inca empire.
 Celebrations started at dawn and carried on into the night, with much singing and dancing.